Geovane (footballer, born March 1999)

-Geovane da Silva de Souza (born 2 March 1999), simply known as Geovane, is a Brazilian footballer who plays as a midfielder for Ceará.
+Geovane da Silva de Souza (born 2 March 1999), simply known as Geovane, is a Brazilian footballer who plays as a midfielder for Ukrainian Premier League club Epitsentr Kamianets-Podilskyi.

 Club career

 Geovane was born in Salvador, Bahia, Geovane played for Grêmio, Palmeiras, Atlântico, Jacuipense and Ituano as a youth, before joining Ceará in 2020, initially for the under-23 squad.
 He made his first team debut on 1 March 2021, coming on as a second-half substitute for William Oliveira in a 1–1 away draw against ABC, for the year's Copa do Nordeste.

 On 3 September 2021, Geovane renewed his contract until 2023.
 He made his Série A debut fifteen days later, starting in a 0–0 home draw against Santos.

+On 31 March 2023, Ceará agreed to loan Geovane to Série C side Paysandu for the remainder of the year.

+On 9 September 2025, Geovane signed with Epitsentr Kamianets-Podilskyi in Ukraine.